 How SynthesisArc Answers These Questions

-We built this list because they are the questions we would want answered before hiring us.
-They are also the questions we ask ourselves before accepting an engagement, because we only take projects where we can deliver against them.
+We built this list because they're the questions we would want answered before hiring us.
+They're also the questions we ask ourselves before accepting an engagement, because we only take projects where we can deliver against them.

 Our engagements are scoped to 90-day delivery cycles with defined business metrics.
 Our governance frameworks are designed to be operated by your team within that window.
 Our deployments run on architectures that you own, with models you can export, on infrastructure you control.